dojo/dojo.io/site/source/_posts/2018/01/17-Announcing-Dojo-2-beta-5/Announcing-Dojo-2-beta-5.md

 ### Updated examples

-TODO: Summary of examples and what was updated
+TODO: Summary of examples and what was updated (e.g. kitchen sink using stores)

+### ESM packages

+TODO: content

 ### Theme creation and new dojo/themes package